 He doesn't like Donald Trump.

-All right, we'll talk about Trump's accomplishments, the latest in the boomerang scandals that uh exist out there, much more straight ahead.
+All right, we'll talk about Trump's accomplishments, the latest in the boomerang scandals that exist out there, much more straight ahead.

-If you want to be a part of the program, Newt Gingrich is with us.
+Hour 2-800-941-Sean, if you want to be a part of the program, Newt Gingrich is with us.

-He says, Don't underestimate Trump, and if you do so, do it at your own peril.
+And if you do so, do it at your own peril.

-Uh, Mr. Speaker, how are you?
+Mr. Speaker, how are you?

-I mean, these folks have been so consistently wrong, you can almost take what they're saying, reverse it and be reasonably sure you're right.
+I mean, these folks have been so consistently wrong, you can almost take what they're saying, reverse it, and be reasonably sure you're right.

 It's really true.

-And I remember before 2016 in November, and you and I both were out there, and we were saying, yeah, of course he can win.
+And I remember before 2016 in November, and you and I both were out there and we were saying, yeah, of course he can win.

 And there's a good chance he's going to win.

-And the media collectively had the shock of their life, and ever since then have been uh doing everything in their power to stop this president.
+And ever since then, have been doing everything in their power to stop this president.

 Well, it's shocking today that on page one above the fold in the New York Times is a very prominent story about how Trump and his deregulatory efforts and his pro-business attitude have just launched a whole new wave of economic growth.

-I mean, for the New York Times to write that, uh, what a way to start the new year.
+I mean, for the New York Times to write that, what a way to start the new year.

 It was amazing.

-Even the even the tax bill that passed, this was all before the impact of that those tax cuts, which I think will be significant, but then you get rid of the employer mandate, and then after the employer mandate, now you open up drilling in Anwar, which we should have done years and years ago.
+And then after the employer mandate, now you open up drilling in Anwar, which we should have done years and years ago.

-Then you look at deregulation, you get rid of 21 regulations for each new one adopted, and I mean it's now created an environment where all these companies are now wanting to invest in factories and manufacturing centers here, and I think energy in particular is gonna create a lot of high-paying career jobs for people.
+And I mean, it's now created an environment where all these companies are now wanting to invest in factories and manufacturing centers here.

 Well, I think that's right.

-Well I think that's the difference.
+Well, I think that's the difference.

 That matters to people.

-Those are real people real lives dramatically in that case negatively impacted.
+Those are real people, real lives, dramatically, in that case, negatively impacted.

-Now suddenly it turns out oh actually people are going to be better off.
+Now suddenly it turns out, oh, actually, people are going to be better off.

 And I think that is a remarkable example of why I believe we could have a very different election this fall than anybody's currently ready for.

-Now we talk a lot about the economy because first and foremost I think people need to see improvement in their lives.
+Now, we talk a lot about the economy because first and foremost, I think people need to see improvement in their lives.

-He engaged or met with 149 world leaders in twenty seventeen and 183 calls the president spoke with leaders from fifty one countries.
+He engaged or met with 149 world leaders in 2017.

-Uh he's not doing this just based on some staff report or some newspaper article.
+He's not doing this just based on some staff report or some newspaper article.

-And he is learning every single day and I think the results are starting to pay off.
+And I think the results are starting to pay off.

-I I had a good friend who wrote me a note I thought this morning that was hysterical.
+I had a good friend who wrote me a note I thought this morning that was hysterical.

 We got Iranian protesters attacking police stations.

-They also armed protesters stormed an Iranian military base.
+They also, armed protesters, stormed an Iranian military base.

 Well, I think that's the next phase.

-In the late 1980s, they had this kind of a problem.
+I mean, in the late 1980s, they had this kind of a problem.

 And as a result, they had some 80,000 people were killed.